The North Star Flag

 A PROPOSAL FOR A NEW MINNESOTA STATE FLAG

 Since 1989 efforts have been made to adopt a new Minnesota state flag.
 This website includes reasons for adopting a new flag, information on the current flag, and various new proposals.
-The North Star flag pictured above was voted "best overall" in an unofficial contest for a new Minnesota flag sponsored by the Saint Paul Pioneer Press.
+The North Star flag pictured above was voted "best overall" in an unofficial contest sponsored by the Saint Paul Pioneer Press.

 The star recalls the state motto chosen by the pioneers, "L'etoile du Nord" ("The North Star").
 The blue stripe represents our lakes and rivers.
 The white stripe represents winter.
 The green stripe represents our farmland and forests.
 Gold represents our state's natural wealth.
-The waves represent the state name, "minisota" -- a Native American name which means "sky-tinted water."
+The waves represent the state name, "minisota" -- a Native American name which means "sky-tinted water," or “cloudy water.”
+(Natives demonstrated it to early settlers by dropping milk into water.)

 the North Star Flag is...